Last Updated: December 16, 2019

 Ambulance: 104, Fire Station: 105, National Police: 106, Information: 113

-With the opening of private businesses in Cuba, the Yellow Pages are also becoming an increasingly interesting source of information.
+With the expansion of private businesses in Cuba, the Yellow Pages are also becoming an increasingly interesting source of information.
 Their party, room rental, photography, furniture, and cafeteria/restaurants sections have expanded.
 There’s even pickup/delivery laundry service listed there now.